Battle of Asainawate

 Course of events

 A withdrawal posed risks.
 When Maeda Toshinaga invaded southern Kaga, his forces did not attack Komatsu Castle, and, after leaving a small force to pin-down the castle, marched to the Daishōji Castle.
 Consequently, there was a possibility that, during a retreat, the Niwa army would pursue and attack the Maeda army.
-As much as possible, Toshinaga sought to withdraw covertly, but, that could not be done with such a large army of 25,000 troops.
+As much as possible, Toshinaga sought to withdraw covertly, but that could not be done with such a large army of 25,000 troops.
 After Niwa Nagashige learned of the withdrawal of the Maeda army from Kanazawa, he led forces from Komatsu Castle to attack.

 Komatsu Castle was surrounded by swamps and muddy rice fields.
 This area was intersected by narrow footpaths between the rice fields.
 To the east of Komatsu Castle were the Asai footpaths referred to as the Asainawate.
 Nagashige prepared for his forces to ambush the Maeda army along these footpaths.
-On 8/9, when the Maeda army traveled on the Asai footpaths, the Niwa army including Eguchi Masayoshi and others laying in wait attacked.
+On 8/9, when the Maeda army traveled on the Asai footpaths, the Niwa army including Eguchi Masayoshi and others lying in wait attacked.
 Owing to the narrow footpaths, the large army could not effectively wield its power.
-As a result the Maeda forces suffered losses but, owing to the efforts of bushō in the Maeda army such as Chō Tsuratatsu and Yamazaki Naganori, the Niwa army was repelled and the forces were, in the end, able to withdraw from Kanazawa.
+As a result, the Maeda forces suffered losses but, owing to the efforts of bushō in the Maeda army such as Chō Tsuratatsu and Yamazaki Naganori, the Niwa army was repelled and the forces were, in the end, able to withdraw from Kanazawa.

 At the end of the eighth month, Toshinaga, upon orders of Ieyasu, took steps again to advance into Mino Province.
-Niwa Nagashige offered to surrender to Toshinaga, but at last not in time for the main Battle of Sekigahara.
+Niwa Nagashige offered to surrender to Toshinaga, but not in time for the main Battle of Sekigahara.
 Moreover, at this time, Maeda Toshimasa, the younger brother of Toshinaga who participated in the battle, holed-up in Nanao Castle without moving, so did not join the Eastern Army.
 It is also said that Toshimasa had earlier advocated for joining the Western Army.
 There is also a theory that, knowing that the Western Army had taken his wife and children hostage, he hesitated to deploy and did not have a desire to join the Western Army.

 The valiant fighting of the Western Army in the Hokuriku was not rewarded.
 On 9/15 of Keichō 5 (1600), the Western Army was decimated at the main Battle of Sekigahara.
 As a result, the daimyō in Echizen and southern Kaga were compelled to surrender to the Eastern Army.
 Beginning with Niwa Nagashige and Maeda Toshimasa, many of the daimyō were removed from their positions by Ieyasu.
 Komatsu Castle was assigned to Maeda Toshinaga while his brother-in-law, Maeda Nagatane, served as the chamberlain.